Mississippi Thunder Speedway: Sanders smokes the field at Karl Fenske Memorial

-FOUNTAIN CITY — Several drivers got their chance to settle to challenge Rodney Sanders but nobody could take the lead from him on Friday night at Mississippi Thunder Speedway.
+FOUNTAIN CITY, Wis. — Several drivers got their chance to settle to challenge Rodney Sanders but nobody could take the lead from him on Friday night at Mississippi Thunder Speedway.

 Sanders won the 39-lap USRA Modified main event at the track’s fourth annual Karl Fenske Memorial, taking home a winner’s purse of more than $4,000.